Stay connected to the Pavillon de l'Arsenal via your e-mail in-box !

 Free guided tour

-Free guided tour of exposition 15h every Saturday 16h30 every Sunday
+Free guided tour of exposition every Saturday and Sunday at 5 pm

 Tour assured by a mediator, student of Ecole Nationale Supérieure d'architecture